Tatannuaq: Inuit raid and negotiation

-The expedition wintered at a post they named Fort Franklin, on the western shore of the Great Bear Lake.
-Descending down the Great Bear and Mackenzie rivers in the summer of 1826, the group split in two at the Mackenzie Delta, with Tatannuaq accompanying Franklin's western party of sixteen men.
-On July 7, they encountered a large group of several hundred Inuit, who pillaged the party's boats despite Tatannuaq's repeated pleas.
-George Back was able to recover his firearms and shot at the Inuit, causing them to retreat.

 Soon after, the expedition encountered a group of eight Inuit who approached them in shallow water off the Arctic coast, requesting to speak with Tatannuaq.
-Franklin, initially disapproving, eventually allowed him to go to shore unarmed.
+Franklin, initially disapproving, allowed him to go to shore unarmed.
 Tatannuaq spoke to a group of around forty Inuit, scolding them for the raid on the expedition, and threatened that he would have shot and killed them if they had killed any of the Europeans.
-The Inuit were said to have expressed remorse for the raid, and the party was able to continue without further incident, beyond firing a warning shot at an allegedly hostile group on the return journey.
-The party disbanded upon returning to Norway House in June 1827, with Tatannuaq reportedly weeping at the end of the expedition.
+He tried to convince the group to trade with the Europeans, but Franklin decided to leave the area quickly, fearing another attack.
+The party continued the expedition and disbanded upon returning to Norway House in June 1827; Tatannuaq reportedly wept at the end of the expedition.